Gater73/cnab-automation/README.md

 # cnab-automation
-Simple Python Script that automates the task of putting separator so the data can be used with Microsoft Excel.
+Simple Python Script that automates the task of putting separators so the data can be used with Microsoft Excel.
 ## How to use

     Usage: python main.py [file_path] [--help]